ohcnetwork/care_analytics_sql/Care/Operations/doctor_performance_report_ssmm.md

 ## Purpose

 Summarises billed / paid charge items at SSMM grouped by resource category, invoice issue date, and the performer (doctor).
-For each group it reports the total quantity, total gross price, and a net `amount` calculated as `total_price + discount − CGST − SGST`
+For each group it reports the total quantity, total gross price, and a net `amount` calculated as `total_price + discount − CGST − SGST - IGST`

 ## Parameters